22 Best Vegetables to Plant in February

 USDA Zones: You can plant lemongrass in February in zones 8 to 11.

-In areas with mild winter, you can plant lemongrass from mid-February through April.
-Start seeds indoors and transplant them in the garden when the weather warms up.
+You can plant lemongrass from mid-February through April in areas with mild winter.
+Start seeds indoors and transplant them in the garden when the weather warms up a bit.

 Best Varieties: East Indian Lemongrass, Java Citronella Lemongrass, and Nard Grass Citronella